Rigorous estimation of error thresholds of transversal Clifford logical circuits: Toric codes under tCNOT gate with syndrome errors

 \section{Toric codes under tCNOT gate with syndrome errors}

 To model syndrome errors, we assume that each stabilizer measurement has a probability $q$ of being incorrect.
 In addition, we assume that physical bit-flip errors occur with probability $p$ only between the tCNOT gate and the next syndrome extraction (but not between the syndrome extraction and the tCNOT gate), see Fig.~\ref{fig:noisycircuit}.
-This error model singles out the propagation of syndrome error by the tCNOT gates.
+This error model focuses on the propagation of syndrome errors by the tCNOT gates.

 We now construct the stat-mech model for repeated syndrome error extractions around the tCNOT gate.
 Using the expression of the detectors in Eqs.~\eqref{eq:dc} and \eqref{eq:dt}, the cycle $C$ can be parameterized using two sets of Ising spins, denoted by $\{\sigma\}$ and $\{\tau\}$, which live on the links of a 3D cubic lattice.
 Summing over all possible cycles, we arrive at the partition function of the following stat-mech model (see Appendix~\ref{appendix:noisy_syndrome} for derivation):